mpaulse/mobitra/doc/develop.md

 - Create a separate Windows service to do monitoring, so that no Windows login is required (e.g. using [Procrun](http://commons.apache.org/proper/commons-daemon/procrun.html)).

+## Bugs:

+- On first load, no active product not shown.
+Active Products screen says "No data available".
+  Status bar text says: "SIM: Unknown     Current Product: Unknown".
+- Gaps in the history bar chart x-axis at the second and second-last category positions when the window is set to the minimum width.
+- Big discrepancy between the bar chart download/upload stats (for an unrecorded new bar) and the status bar download/upload stats.
+E.g. 14 MB download on bar chart vs. 4.7 MB download shown on status bar.
+- Discrepancy between monthly and daily history bar chart stats for an unrecorded new bar.
+E.g.
+  18.36 MB total for monthly bar vs 18.38 total for daily bar.

 ## Huawei LTE Router API: